keystonejs/keystone/README.md

 ## Security

-For vulnerabilty reporting, please refer to our [security policy](/SECURITY.md).
+For vulnerability reporting, please refer to our [security policy](/SECURITY.md).

 ## License